MageStudio/docs/docs/engine/getting-started/hello-cube.md

 ## Run the application

+!> We're going to assume you know how to bundle your application.
+Bundling the app should produce some distributable files (mainly a `app.js` and one `app.css`).
+If you're not sure how to achieve this, have a look at the [Bundling](/engine/advanced/bundling.md) page.

 For now, the best way to launch the application is to use a python module called `SimpleHTTPServer`.
 When invoked, it will launch a simple HTTP serve (hence the module name) in your root folder.

 ```python